-To transform the existing automobile-centric context into a mixed-use district, it is essential to provide safe and convenient access for pedestrians.
 Strategies for parking will become more important in order to avoid large open areas of asphalt.
 Site design must consider building height and mass, building orientation, uses, landscaping, and other features to appropriately transition from one district to another.
 Land Use Development Approvals: The Urban Corridor district generally has existing high intensity uses and has some levels of past zoning protections in place for adjacent, less intensive zoning districts.
 The district is expected to change by incorporating mixed uses and increasing activity.
-For locations that have some level of existing mixed uses, changing to a more robust and active mixed-use context
+For locations that have some level of existing mixed uses, changing to a more robust and active mixed-use context is not a significant change; therefore the Enhance theme should be used for development approvals.
+For locations that have a dominant single-use context, changing to a robust and active mixed-use context is significant; in such cases, the Transform theme should be used for development approvals.
+The following provide additional land development policy quidance:

-- Affordable housing units are an important component of the Urban Corridor district. - · Access to public transit service is an important component of the Urban Corridor district. - Connections to a network of City trails, paths, and bikeways create access to other destinations and provide active, healthy means of transportation. - Districts are located along major roadways in order to provide convenient pedestrian, bicycle, transit, automobile, and truck (e.g. delivery) access. - In new development or redevelopment projects, utilities should be placed underground where feasible and located so as to minimize potential conflicts with trees and other landscaping features.
+- Buildings should be developed with minimal street setbacks, with parking located behind the building, and with an emphasis on minimizing pedestrian obstacles to accessing businesses. - To increase pedestrian and transit accessibility, street cuts should be limited as much as possible to reduce interruptions of the streetscape, tree plots, and sidewalks. - Affordable housing units are an important component of the Urban Corridor district. - Access to public transit service is an important component of the Urban Corridor district. - Connections to a network of City trails, paths, and bikeways create access to other destinations and provide active, healthy means of transportation. - Districts are located along major roadways in order to provide convenient pedestrian, bicycle, transit, automobile, and truck (e.g. delivery) access. - In new development or redevelopment projects, utilities could be placed underground where feasible and located so as to minimize potential conflicts with trees and other landscaping features. - Consider opportunities for infill and redevelopment to increase residential densities, with housing types such as duplex, triplex and fourplex buildings, courtyard apartments, bungalow courts, townhouses, row houses and live/work spaces. - Support incentive programs that increase owner occupancy and affordability (including approaches promoting both permanent affordability and home ownership for all income levels).